jtn00/jtn00/README.md

 - 👋 Hi, I’m Jasmine!
-- 👀 I’m interested in data science and analytics
+- 🎓 Sociology B.A. @ UC San Diego
-- 🌱 I’m currently learning SQL, Python
+- 📊 I’m interested in business analytics, people insights, and customer experience (CX)
-- 💞️ I’m looking to collaborate on social research and operation analytics
+- 🌱 I’m currently learning SQL, R and Python
-- 📫 Email: jtn003@ucsd.edu
+- 📫 Email: jtn003(at)ucsd(dot)edu

 <!---
 jtn00/jtn00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.